jpquast/Automated_QC_of_MQ_data/README.md

 The scriped is written in the RMarkdown format.
 It generates an HTML report when executed by clicking the Knit button in RStudio.

+The github repository contains the following useful files:

+* The script.
+* An example for the output in HTML format.
+* An example for the map file.
+* The yeast and human proteome from Uniprot.

 ## Before you get started

 It is important to specify certain run parameters in MaxQuant for this script to run properly.